 My dissertation is currently entitled Rational Nationalism on the Rise: Chinese public opinion and foreign relations.
-Below is the abstract from the most recent version of my dissertation Full Dissertation Draft (Rasmussen Nov 18).
+Below is a summary from the most recent version of my dissertation (Feb 2015).
 You can also access my Dissertation Proposal (Rasmussen, May 2012).

-The following dissertation evaluates the impact of emergent Chinese (PRC) “rational nationalism” on foreign relations.
-The study is rooted in the view that nationalism can both constrain and enable a state’s international affairs.
-Nationalism is both a positive and a negative for Chinese foreign relations.
+In this dissertation, I will examine Chinese nationalism and foreign relations on three levels: first, when protest will arise in response to an international incident; second, what explains Chinese official response to nationalism based on signaling and concerns of domestic stability; and, finally, why outside states will change their behavior or policies in response to nationalistic protest.
+The study is rooted in the view that nationalism can both constrain and enable a state’s foreign policy pursuits.
+China’s new nationalism is a positive and a negative for Chinese foreign relations (Gries 2005).
 Necessarily, the study examines both the domestic emergence and international impact of Chinese nationalism.
-While this analysis focuses on the second image in international affairs, there is also a need to consider contending theories of international relations particularly the debate between material versus non-material sources of motivation in state behavior.
-That debate is captured in the term “rational nationalism”, which contains the contrast between the rational actor model and the constructivist perspective that ideational factors explain international behavior.
-Understanding how Chinese nationalism impacts its foreign relations allows for a unique window on state motivations, particularly that of a rising power.
+The research hopes to contribute to the increasing literature on the interplay of domestic and international affairs.
+While this analysis focuses on the “second image” (Waltz 1959) in international affairs, there is also a need to consider contending theories of international relations particularly the debate between material versus non-material sources of motivation in state behavior.
+The debate is captured in the term “rational nationalism”, which contains the contrast between the rational actor model and the constructivist perspective that ideational factors explain international behavior.
+Previous studies have focused on nationalism as a method to signal other actors (Weiss 2014), a tenuous balance of state ideology and stability (Shirk 2008), and a domestic narrative of foreign oppression (Wang 2014).
+I offer ways to both critique and expand upon prior analyses of Chinese nationalism and foreign relations.
+Understanding how Chinese nationalism effects its foreign relations allows for a unique window on state motivations, particularly that of a rising power.

-Methodologically, I use comparative case analysis.
-Using the method of agreement, I show how instances of nationalistic fervor, which may appear different on the surface (protests of French businesses contrasting anti-Japanese sentiment), display the dual nature of domestic nationalism’s international impact on Chinese foreign affairs.
-In the process, I answer key questions such as: What are the ways in which the Chinese government uses nationalism but also is beholden to domestic public opinion?
-What are the responses to Chinese nationalistic upsurges?
-First, I will explain when nationalism emerges in response to an international incident with nationalistic protest as a dependent variable.
-After that, I will show through multiple cases when the Chinese government will support or limit protest.
-Finally, by focusing on the variable of nationalism, I will be able to isolate its impact on the Chinese international affairs as foreign audiences respond to protest.
+Methodologically, I employ comparative case analysis in a mixed-method approach (Laitin 2002).
+I examine several cases including protest against Japan, the United States, and France contrasted by non-emergence of protest against the Vietnam, the Philippines, Taiwan, and India.
+In the process, I answer key questions: When does nationalistic protest materialize and escalate?
+What are the ways in which the Chinese government uses nationalism but also is beholden to domestic public opinion?
+What are the responses by other states to Chinese nationalistic upsurges?
+First, I explain when nationalism emerges in response to an international incident with nationalistic protest as a dependent variable.
+After that, I show through multiple cases how the Chinese government relationship with protest varies.
+Finally, by focusing on emerging domestic coalitions in foreign audiences, I isolate its impact outside response to Chinese rational nationalism.